-The Activity Framework of the University of Graz serves to define the expectations of academic performance and to make the actual contributions of academics more visible.
+The University of Graz’s Activity Framework serves to define expectations regarding academic performance and to make the actual contributions of academics more visible.

-Origin and development
+Origins and development

 Structure of the framework

-A broad understanding of academic performance
+A broad understanding of academic achievement

-These are, for example:
+These include, for example:

-The further development of didactic concepts
+The further development of teaching methodologies

 Networking with non-university organisations